Oahu’s Most Scenic & Cultural Highlights

 - Nuuanu Pali Lookout – site of the 1795 Battle of Nuuanu where King Kamehameha I victoriously united Oahu under his rule.
 The epic battle claimed the lives of hundreds of warriors who fell off the Pali’s sheer cliffs.
 One of Oahu’s best scenic points, the Nuuanu Pali Lookout offers sprawling views of the Windward Coast.

 - Byodo-In Temple – a replica of a template in Uji, Japan, Byodo-In is nestled in the valley along the Koolau Mountain Range.
 Byodo-In commemorates the first Japanese immigrants in Hawaii and is miraculously constructed entirely without nails.
 Admission is included to this lush oasis, where guests customarily ring the sacred bell and view the resident wildlife which includes black swans, koi and peacocks.

-- Chinaman’s Hat – a islet in Kaneohe Bay aptly named for the cone shaped hat worn by Chinese immigrants.
+- Chinaman’s Hat – an islet in Kaneohe Bay aptly named for the cone-shaped hat worn by Chinese immigrants.
 Chinaman’s Hat is easily viewed from the shore near Kualoa on the windward side of Oahu.

 - Dole Plantation – a brief rest stop is made at the home of the history of pineapple and agriculture in Hawaii.
 There is just enough time for a walk through Dole’s country store where cupfuls of famous, ice-cold DoleWhip are for sale.

 - Round-trip hotel transportation is included from convenient Waikiki locations.

 - If your hotel or the place you are staying is not listed, we will pick you up at the closest location.